mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.31.0 ---
     - add `--d3d11-output-csp` to enable explicit selection of a D3D11 swap chain color space.
+    - add an builtin "sw-fast" profile, which restores performance settings that were switched to higher quality since mpv 0.30.0
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.